artvalencio/cami-python/README.md

 Requirements:

-This package requires previous installation of Python>=3.6, numpy, pandas and scipy.
+This package requires previous installation of Python>=3.6, numpy and pandas.

 -----------------------------------------------------------------------------
 -----------------------------------------------------------------------------
 Installation:

-Windows:
-1) Open command prompt
+Open the terminal (Unix) or command prompt (Windows)
-2) Change directory to the location where the cami folder is saved (here).
-   Use chdir command for that operation.
-3) run: " pip3 install . "
-Done!

-Linux:
-1) Open terminal
-2) Change directory to the location where the cami folder is saved (here).
-   Use cd command for that operation.
-3) run: " pip3 install . "
+Run: pip3 install git+https://github.com/artvalencio/cami-python
-Done!

-Now you can import the package in Python3 as: "import cami"
+Now you can import the package in Python 3 using: import cami

 -----------------------------------------------------------------------------